CAHLR/pyBKT/README.md

 ## Running pyBKT ##
 You can add the folder path to the PYTHONPATH env variable in order to run the model from anywhere in your system.
-In Unix-based systems edit you _.bash_profile_ file and add:
+In Unix-based systems edit your _.bash_rc_ or _.bash_profile_ file and add:

 ```
 export PYTHONPATH="${PYTHONPATH}:/path_to_folder_containing_pyBKT_folder"